fsabado/dotfiles/README.md

 #One line to do all that
-git submodule git pull origin master
+git submodule foreach git pull origin master

 Editing Setting